-When we make the fact of impermanence the object of our mindful awareness, we can notice the flow of our changing experience — sights, sounds, thoughts, sensations, and feelings all arising and passing without any doing on our part.
-We can directly experience the process of life living itself moment to moment in our sensory experience — fleeting, momentary, vivid, alive.
-We may no longer feel so solid and separate from life, but rather intimately immersed in the flow of life.
-We may experience ourselves less as a noun and more as a verb — sensing, hearing, thinking, and feeling unfolding moment-to-moment.
+When we make the fact of impermanence the object of our mindful awareness, we can notice the flow of our changing experience—sights, sounds, thoughts, sensations, and feelings all arising and passing without any doing on our part.
+We can directly experience the process of life living itself moment to moment in our sensory experience—fleeting, momentary, vivid, alive.
+We may no longer feel so solid and separate from life but rather intimately immersed in its flow.
+We may experience ourselves less as a noun and more as a verb—sensing, hearing, thinking, and feeling unfolding moment-to-moment.

 This changes our perception of not only ourselves but those around us.

 We can also begin to intuit the inherent openness and potential of each moment.
 We are not as bound by habit as we had imagined.
-There is the possibility of new choice, new direction, and creative problem-solving.
+There is the possibility of new choices, new directions, and creative problem-solving.

 Lama Yeshe said it perfectly:

-This is the true refuge which meditation practice offers us, even in the midst of the stormy seas of ceaseless change.
+This is the true refuge that meditation practice offers us, even in the midst of the stormy seas of ceaseless change.